aromajoin/controller-http-api/README.md

 "intensity": Int, // The cartridge intensity as a percentage.
 Range: 0 ~ 100

-"booster": Boolean // Set to true to activate the booster, .
+"booster": Boolean // Set to true to activate the Aroma Shooter's booster fan.
 Default value is false.

 }
 ```